 We teach our children about the detriments of smoking by telling them: it gives you cancer, your teeth fall out, it makes babies sick, etc. What do we say about eating?
-The most common is “it will make you faster and stronger if you eat healthier”.
+The most common is “eat so you’ll be faster and stronger”.
 I’m not convinced that’s the right answer.

 Eating healthier will make your body function better so you might run faster and be stronger, but that’s not why we should tell our children to eat healthy.
-Tell them about heart attacks instead.
+Tell them about the physical things that happen when we don’t take care of our bodies.
+Talk about heart attacks.
 Tell them about the affects of high blood pressure.
 Tell them about esophageal cancer.
 Tell them about diabetes.
 Kids can understand better when they hear the physical ramifications of eating a poor diet.
-It’s not simply “run fast and be healthy,” the answer is more involved.
-We need to be talking about this so our children’s children even have a chance.
+It’s not simply “faster and stronger,” the answer is more involved, but it’s work giving.

 And what makes you an expert?